November 2015: Olympic.ca is exploring the evolution of sport – more stories.

 Toronto Pan Ams – 2015

-The Olympian who was part of a fourth place Canadian squad in the London 2012 team event credits a large part of the recent jump in evolution to advancements away from the pool, straying from some of the more traditional training routines and looking outside the sport for inspiration.
+Thomas, who was part of a fourth place Canadian squad in the London 2012 team event, credits a large part of the recent jump in evolution to advancements away from the pool, straying from some of the more traditional training routines and looking outside the sport for inspiration.

 “The training we do outside of the water is very important.
 Our ballet training helps keep our core and centre of gravity under control while executing leg movements much like ballet dancers, but at extreme speeds, so it’s just as important for us to push our limits outside of the water as it is inside.”

 In addition to ballet, the Canadian synchro team also trains with a freestyle skiing coach in order to improve aerial techniques and reach new heights (literally).
 Much like divers, they train on mattresses before moving to the pool.